 If insurance companies are to stay competitive, they need to turn their thinking around and start redesigning their business with sophisticated algorithms and data in mind.
 Instead of programming the data, the data should program AI and machine learning algorithms.
 That is the only way for truly data-driven decisions, everything else is smoke and mirrors.
 Some are wary of artificial intelligence and would prefer to stick to the old ways.
 That is simply no longer possible.

 The shift in how things get done in the insurance industry is well underway already.
-Knowing how AI in insurance systems work and what their potential is with best practices, standards and use cases is what will make this transition safe and painless, promising larger profits, better services and frictionless products throughout the insurance market.
+Knowing how AI in insurance systems works and what its potential is with best practices, standards and use cases is what will make this transition safe and painless, promising larger profits, better services and frictionless products throughout the insurance market.

 What drives you?
-The three types of AI use cases in insurance
+The three ways AI can have an impact

 1. Increase profits

-Examples of use cases include campaign optimization, targeting, next best offer/action, best rider based on contract and payment history.
+Examples include campaign optimization, targeting, next best offer/action, and best rider based on contract and payment history.
 According to the AI in insurance 2031 report by Allied Market Research, “the global AI in the insurance industry generated $2.74 billion in 2021, and is anticipated to generate $45.74 billion by 2031.”

 2. Decrease costs

-Examples of cost reduction use cases include reduced claims cost which is made up of two elements - claim amount and claim survey cost.
+Examples of cost reduction includes reduced claims cost which is made up of two elements - claim amount and claim survey cost.
 According to KPMG, “investment in AI in insurance is expected to save auto, property, life and health insurers almost US$1.3 billion while also reducing the time to settle claims and improving customer loyalty.”

 3. Increase customer satisfaction